Gas safety

 If one of the appliances that you own is faulty, we will disconnect it and advise you to seek help from a qualified Gas Safe Registered engineer.

-Following recent changes to The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 we are installing carbon monoxide detectors in any room used as living accommodation, which contains a fixed combustion appliance (excluding gas cookers).
-If you haven’t already, you will be contacted to confirm your appointment.
+Following the introduction of The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 we rolled out an installation programme for carbon monoxide detectors in our homes where a room is used as living accommodation and contains a fixed combustion appliance (excluding gas cookers).

 Please note this excludes properties that are electric only, where records show that detectors are already present, or where a fixed combustion appliance is not situated in a room used as living accommodation.